Claire-Potter/Disney-Star/README.md

 5. Any feedback and recommendations would be useful.
 6. The questions and answers should be correct - nothing worse than seeing errors in a quiz.
 7. Include a score tracker to accuratley track and calculate end score.
-8. Having a limited time to answr questions would make it more interesting.
+8. Having a limited time to answer questions would make it more interesting.
 9. Fun award for knowledge given at the end of the quiz makes it worth her time.
 10. Relevant and vibrant images are a must.
 11. Audio tracks to play clearly when prompted.